kubuntu-team/kubuntu-manual/source/docs/desktop-guide/advanced.rst

 - Left-click the 'Get New Plasma Styles...' button for more choices
 - Left-click the 'Install from File...' button to install from a local file

-Plasmoids
+Widgets
 ~~~~~~~~~~

-Plasmoids (also called Widgets) can be added by right-clicking the desktop and selecting Add Widgets..., which will bring up a list of Widgets.
+Widgets can be added by right-clicking the desktop and selecting Add Widgets..., which will bring up a list of Widgets.
 For more information, see `Plasma Widgets <https://userbase.kde.org/Special:MyLanguage/Plasma#Widgets>`_.

 .. _panel: